sal55/langs/pcl8.md

 mem:N           ('Block') Any aggregate type of N bytes (vector         Reserved type)
 ````
-* Record/Array types are reprented by an N-byte block.
+**Record/Array** types are reprented by an N-byte block.
 Alignment info for the whole block is deduced from the overall size.
 Struct layout info does not exist; this is up to the front-end.

 (This would be at odds with SYS V ABI where structs passed by-value have incomprehensible passing rules.
 However I understand that neither LLVM nor Cranelift get involved with this either.)

-* Blocks are notionally manipulated by-value.
+**Blocks** are notionally manipulated by-value.
 However, a LOAD of a block value will only load a reference; it will not copy, unless this is pushing a function argument where the ABI requires by-value passing of structs.
-I decided to leave this up to the backend.
+But this is up to the backend; the front end can assume it is all by-value unless it has extra info.

-The front end either can assume it is by-value, or can use knowledge of the back-end to say that blocks will be passed by reference.
-(So in my HLL, they will be passed by reference, but if compiling C, structs (not arrays) must be passed by value.
-However my C compiler only used v7)
+(If used for compiling C, as v7 was, then the backend must perform copies of structs used as arguments, as the language requires it.)

-* A 'Vector' is reserved for the short-vectors used in SIMD-style instructions and registers.
+**Vector** is reserved for the short-vectors used in SIMD-style instructions and registers.
 But I don't do anything with these yet since none of my HLLs support such types.

-While this type system is PCL's, my front end build on top it.
-(Otherwise there is the problem that there are different denotations for an 'i64' type for example, in front and back ends.)
+While this type system is PCL's, my front end builds on top it.
+Otherwise there is the problem that there are different denotations for an 'i64' type for example, in front and back ends.

-Note there is no type defining a machine address or pointer; an ordinary unsigned integer is used.
-Usually the front end define an alias for that, which is usually `u64` for 64-bit targets, amnd 'u16' for the Z80 target.
+Note there is no type defining a machine address or pointer.
+The front end can define an alias for that in terms of `u64` for example, or perhaps 'u16' for small devices.

 #### Platform ABI

-I have tried to make it so what whoever/whatever generated the IL, does not need to know how the ABI works, and can assume a pure stack machine where everyhing is passed by value.
+I have tried to make it so what whoever/whatever generated the IL, does not need to know how the ABI works, and can assume a pure stack machine where everything is manipulated by value.
 That would be the headache of the backend.

 But as noted above, there is currently some leakage.
-For example the existence of of SETCALL/SETARG hint instructions, to simplify the backend's job for ABIs like Win64 and SYS V.
+And the potentional difficulties are acknowledged with the SETCALL/SETARG hint instructions, to simplify the backend's job for ABIs like Win64 and SYS V.

 One assumption that is made currently, is that function arguments are evaluated right-to-left.
 This should not matter; the back end could reorder them, but it is awkward.
 Alternately the PCL backend (the bit past the API) could be interrogated for such details.